 All surgeries carry some risk.
 In breast reduction, the risks can include reactions to anesthesia, infection, excessive bleeding, uneven results, blood clots, poor wound healing, changes in sensation, excessive scarring, among others.

-Why choose Dr. Chang for breast reduction in Northern Virginia?
+Why Choose Dr. Chang for Breast Reduction in Washington DC and Northern Virginia?

 Not all plastic surgeons can claim the outstanding education and level of professional experience that Dr. Change brings to breast reduction surgery.
 A graduate of Harvard, New York University, Yale, and Johns Hopkins, Dr. Chang received many awards and honors, and gained experience at leading institutions including Bethesda National Naval Medical Center, National Institutes of Health, Harvard Medical School, Boston Children’s Hospital, and Yale University School of Medicine.